Conedy/Conedy/documentation/nodes.rst

 Integrators
 -----------

-Conedy offers the following integration schemes:
+Conedy offers integrators for dynamical systems of the following types:

 Maps (``map``)
 ++++++++++++++